MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 This capability enables deployment of multiple hub networks based on any combination of [traditional Azure networking topology (hub and spoke)](#traditional-azure-networking-topology-hub-and-spoke), and [Virtual WAN network topology (Microsoft-managed)](#virtual-wan-network-topology-microsoft-managed).

-The module can also create and link [DDoS Protection](#ddos-protection-plan) Standard to Virtual Networks, and manage centralized public and private [DNS zones](#dns).
+The module can also create and link [DDoS Protection](#ddos-protection-plan) Network Protection to Virtual Networks, and manage centralized public and private [DNS zones](#dns).

 #### Traditional Azure networking topology (hub and spoke)